Azure/azureml-examples/python-sdk/tutorials/automl-with-azureml/README.md

 ## Setup using Azure Databricks

 **NOTE**: Please create your Azure Databricks cluster as v7.1 (high concurrency preferred) with **Python 3** (dropdown).
-**NOTE**: You should at least have contributor access to your Azure subcription to run the notebook.
+**NOTE**: You should at least have contributor access to your Azure subscription to run the notebook.
 - You can find the detail Readme instructions at [GitHub](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/azure-databricks/automl).
 - Download the sample notebook automl-databricks-local-01.ipynb from [GitHub](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/azure-databricks/automl) and import into the Azure databricks workspace.
 - Attach the notebook to the cluster.